shallinan1/CSE490_Final_Project/README.md

 * 3: Extremely happy/content
 This took about 2 minutes per interview so roughly 4 hours total

 Once we had all the data we were going to use for this project, we started working on finding the best model that could fit our data.
 We considered parsing our data character-by-character and word-by-word.
 We also considered using a bag-of-words approach but thought that sequence based models would perform better than simply counting appearances of words.
-For this
+For this reason, we relied on LSTM and Bidirectional LSTM models for both character-by-character and word-by-word parsing.
+We also tried multi-layer LSTM models but found that it offered little benefit, if any to the accuracy.
+Since the interviews varied significantly in length, we briefly explored sub-sampling but found that it made the accuracy way worse, little better than guessing.
+We found that character-by-character parsing performed slightly better after tuning hyper-parameters.

 ## Results